 Can I drive my car through the Park?No. Motorized vehicles are prohibited except for staff.

-What is your admission price?Admission is free, but donations are accepted.
+Is there a cost for admission and parking?Admission and parking is free, but donations are accepted.

 How big is the park?Orlando Wetlands Park is 1650 acres with 1200 of that consisting of man-made wetlands for water treatment.

 How long does it take to get around the park?It depends whether you walk, bring your bike or take a tram tour.
 The average visit is about 2 to 4 hours.
-There are miles of berms.
-So please pick up a map, especially if you are walking.
+There are over 18 miles of berms.
+Be sure to pick up a map, especially if you are walking.

 Where can I buy lunch?There is no nearby restaurant, but there are colas and water available in the Education Center which is open on Friday and Saturdays only.
 Many visitors bring drinks and a picnic lunch.

 How many alligators are at the Park?A 2015 estimate was over 1700 alligators.

 Can we feed the animals at the Park?Absolutely not!
 This creates a danger for yourself and other visitors.
 Alligators and other potentially dangerous animals that lose their fear of humans will need to be euthanized.

 Can I bring my pet?No. Pets are not permitted at the Park.
 There are many hundreds of alligators as well as birds of prey present.